Wisconsin approves recall votes for more Republican senators

 The state agency that oversees elections agreed unanimously on Monday that enough valid signatures by voters were submitted to require all four senators to face recall votes.

-The four lawmakers include Senate President Scott Fitzgerald, a chief architect of a law limiting union powers that was passed last year and that sparked the recall movement.
+The four lawmakers include Senate President Scott Fitzgerald, a chief architect of an anti-union law passed last year that sparked the recall movement.

 The date of the votes has not yet been set.

-The decision means 13 of the state’s 33 senators will have already faced a recall vote or will soon face one since Republican Governor Scott Walker pushed the law through the legislature last March.
+The decision means 13 of the state’s 33 senators will have already faced a recall vote or will soon face one since Republican Governor Scott Walker pushed an anti-union law through the legislature last March.

 Nine state senators faced recall last summer, six Republicans and three Democrats.
 Two of the Republicans were defeated, leaving the Republicans with a thin 17 to 16 majority in the chamber.
 The Democrats were challenged because they opposed the union law.